markcrowleyx/Geochron/README.md

 #### Returning Visitor Goals

-- I want to find updated information of recent surveys in the project.
 - I want to see the updated maps.
 - I want to be able to request a survey.